 Calls with a SIP RPH value in the ‘esnet’ namespace may be passed for CVT depending on local policy.

-NS/EP NGN-PS
+National Security / Emergency Preparedness Priority Service (NS/EP PS)

-Calls with a SIP RPH values in the ‘ets’ and ‘wps’ namespace MUST not be passed for CVT.
-This is to ensure the highest probability of call completion for these types of calls.
+Calls with a SIP RPH values in the "ets" and/or "wps" namespace may be passed for CVT depending on local policy.

+A call with the RPH PASSporT that is successfully verified is treated as an “A” attestation of the caller ID.

 SIP Identity Header Example for SHAKEN

 [RFC 8224] defines the Identity header field for SIP.
 It uses the PASSporT as a basis for creation of the Identity header field in SIP INVITE messages.